Parent/Guardian contract agreement for

 Payment for sessions

 Fees are £50 per session.
-Payment for sessions will be made before the session or on the same day as the session by bank transfer or at the session by chip and pin.
+Payment for sessions will be made before the session or on the same day as the session by bank transfer.
 Please note that your name may appear on Acorn Counselling Therapy bank statements.
 The statements will be seen by myself, Counsellor and Giancarlo Squillaci, business manager of Acorn Counselling Therapy.

-The bank details to make the payments by bank transfer are;
+The bank details to make the payments are;

 Account in the name of - Acorn Counselling Therapy

 Cancelled and missed sessions

 I will give them as much notice as possible if I need to cancel their session for any reason.